safoorsafdar/safoorsafdarcom/content/posts/get-started-with-newrelic-provider-for-terraform/index.md

 | api_key          | NEW_RELIC_API_KEY       |
 | region           | NEW_RELIC_REGION        |

 With your new relic provider configured, initialize the Terraform:
 `terraform init`

 ## Data for New Relic

 With New Relic Provider configured and initialized, you can define various resources for your application.

-As you will be targeting to a specific application.
+As you will be targeting a specific application.
 You can use `newrelic_entity` data to fetch information from New Relic to reference in terraform code.

 ```hcl
 data "newrelic_entity" "app_apm" {